-This book, Bilal ibn Rabah: Islam's Attitude to Racial Discrimination, outlines the history of Bilal ibn Rabah, a former slave from Abyssinia who became a companion of the Prophet.
+This book, Bilal the Abyssinian: One Light, Many Colors, outlines the history of Bilal ibn Rabah, a former slave from Abyssinia, who became a companion of the Prophet.
 Islam elevated his status and the Prophet gave him the happy news of being destined for heaven in the life to come.

-Bilal was one of seven of the Prophet's companions who publicly

-(1) "The Future of the Global Muslim Population", Pew Research Center, 27 January 2011, Available at http://goo.gl/ uk8y1i declared their acceptance of Islam at a time when Muslims were subjected to great persecution.
+Bilal was one of seven of the Prophet's companions who publicly declared their acceptance of Islam at a time when Muslims were subjected to great persecution.
 He suffered a great deal of torture, inflicted on him by the Quraysh, yet he continued to declare "God is One; God is One".
 At the Battle of Badr, the first major confrontation between the Muslims and their enemies, the Prophet adopted this slogan as the rallying cry and the battle ended with a great victory for the Muslims.
-During the battle Bilal overpowered Umayyah ibn Khalaf, his former master, at whose hands he had suffered greatly.
+During the battle, Bilal overpowered Umayyah ibn Khalaf, his former master, at whose hands he had suffered greatly.